shibaisdog/sclat/README.md

 ---

 ### [How to play video (GUI mode)]
- 1. `search video:` Enter the link of the video you want on the screen (Control + V can be recognized)
+  1. `search video:` screen, write down the link to the video you want (Control + V can be recognized) | Or enter the title of the video
+  2. You can play it by pressing enter.
+  3. At this time, if you entered the title of the video, get a list of YouTube videos.
+  4. Select the video using the up and down arrows
+  5. You can play it by pressing enter.
 ### [Operation keys during video playback]
 - `r` : `restart the video`
 - `p` : `pause the video`